lolmaxz/eden-better-giveaway-bot/README.md

 - `/giveawaydetails` - Show detailed entry info
 - `/about` - Show bot information and commands
+- `/bot-config` - Show information about the bot's config for your server

 ### Configuration

 - `/gconfig special-role add` - Add a special supporter role
 - `/gconfig special-role remove` - Remove a special supporter role
 - `/gconfig set-reaction-emoji` - Set the entry button emoji
+- `/gconfig eligible-roles add` - Add a role that is always eligible for giveaways
+- `/gconfig eligible-roles remove` - Remove a role from the always eligible list (with autocomplete)
+- `/gconfig eligible-roles list` - List all always eligible roles

 ## Contributing